-Ready to launch your career as a doula?
+Ready to launch your career as a Professional Doula?

-Training to become a doula is an amazing journey.
+Training to become a Professional Doula is an amazing journey.
 My goal is to help you focus your passion into a fulfilling career, provide you with resources and information you’ll need, and nurture you as you grow into the unique doula you will become.

 Rocky Mountain Doula Training Workshop is a two day intensive class that combines skills practice, group discussions & activities, and much more.
-The goal of the workshop is to prepare you for your exciting new career as a birth doula!
+The workshop will prepare you for your exciting career as a Professional Doula!

 Why take a Rocky Mountain Doula Training Workshop?

 You are preparing for a career that requires a nurturing heart, strong labor support skills, and business savvy.
-Training with Rocky Mountain Doula will connect your nurturing heart to the skills and knowledge you’ll need to be successful as a doula.
-Curriculum is designed to engage a variety of learning styles as well as encourage interaction rather than passive learning.
+Training with Rocky Mountain Doula will connect your nurturing heart to the skills and knowledge you’ll need to be successful as a Professional Doula.
+The training workshop is designed to engage a variety of learning styles as well as encourage interaction rather than passive learning.
 Training workshops are 18 hours, and include plenty of hands-on, role-playing, and discussion-based learning.

 Why am I teaching independent doula trainings?

 A LOCAL training is a RELEVANT training.
 As an independent trainer who has worked in your community since 1998, I understand the local birth community and culture, the options available to families in this particular region, and the challenges particular to doulas in our area.
 In fact, my priority and focus is you and our community, nothing else.
 I tailor instruction to the community needs (rather than trying to comply with rules set down by a certifying body with little or no connection to your community).
 I have experience in YOUR community, can speak to the issues you will face, and I provide you with support after your class.